Champion 201223 - 4000/5000W Tri Fuel Generator With Electric Start

 The following charts are provided to give you an idea of how some of the key specs of the Champion 201223 compare to multi-fuel generators of similar power (between 3500 and 4500 W).

-- Weighing 128 lbs, the Champion 201223 is one of the heavier multi-fuel generators within the 3500-4500 rated wattage bracket.
-If you are concerned by weight, one of the champions in the above-mentioned power range is the WEN DF402iX, with a dry weight of just 66.1 pounds.
+- At a dry weight of 128 pounds, the Champion 201223 is one of the heaviest multi-fuel devices which can produce between 3500 and 4500 running watts.
+Regarding dry weight, one of the champions in the same power range is the Pulsar PGX5250BiXCO, with a dry weight of only 64 lbs.

-- As this generator can emit noise as low as 68 dBA, it finds itself in the average expected noise for this kind of power.
+- At 68 dBA, this generator's noise rating is in line with the expected average for devices within its type and power category.
 If noise emissions are one of your priorities, you may want to take a look at the Westinghouse iGen5000DF.
 It's one of the quietest options among generators of similar power, rated at 52 dBA.

 Price comparison